Square inch

 A square inch (plural: square inches) is a unit of area, equal to the area of a square with sides of one inch.
+The square inch is a common unit of measurement in the United States and the United Kingdom.
+Pounds per square inch (psi), a unit of pressure, are derived from this unit of area.

+Representations

 The following symbols are used to denote square inches: